Maternity and Parental Leave in Oman

 - Provide a medical certificate from a licensed doctor confirming your pregnancy.

-- If your employer refuses maternity leave or dismisses you, file a complaint with the Ministry of Labour immediately.
+- If your employer refuses maternity leave or dismisses you, file a complaint with the Labour Care Department immediately — or contact your union committee if one exists at your workplace.

 What should you NOT do?

-- Do not resign under pressure — dismissal during pregnancy or maternity leave is illegal.
+- Do not resign under pressure — dismissal during pregnancy or maternity leave is illegal and can result in compensation of up to 12 months' wages.

-- Do not accept unpaid maternity leave if you are entitled to paid leave — check your eligibility.
+- Do not accept unpaid maternity leave if you are entitled to paid leave — check your eligibility under both the Labour Law and the SPF.

-- Do not skip registering with the Social Protection Fund if you are Omani — this is how you receive your benefits.
+- Do not skip SPF registration if you are Omani — this is how you receive your maternity benefits.